docsios

 • Device locale

-Create an account to get your API key
+Create an account to start shipping bug reports from your app.